When To Start Potty Training

 6 Signs Your Child Is Ready

-If you're still not sure if you are ready, take our Potty Training Readiness Quiz.
-This fun quiz will help you recognize some of these signs of potty training readiness and determine when it’s time to move forward with your family’s potty training adventure!
+If you’re still not sure if you are ready, take our Potty Training Readiness Quiz.
+This fun quiz will help you recognize some of these signs of potty training readiness and determine when to start potty training.

 Are YOU Ready?

-The potty training journey is something you and your child will be taking on together, so it’s important to make sure you’re ready to start when your child is.
+The potty training journey is something you and your child will take together.
+It totally becomes a family adventure, so it’s important to make sure you’re ready to start when your child is and don’t be afraid to make it creative.

-• Surf the Potty Training Tips area of Pull-Ups.com for more advice and tips and take advantage of the learning games, quizzes and songs to help you motivate your child.
+Surf our Potty Training Resources for more advice and tips and take advantage of the learning games, quizzes and songs to help you motivate your child.

-Toilet training is a developmental process.
-Children’s bodies and brains are developing all the time, and each new phase sets the foundation for those to come.
+Potty training is a normal developmental process.
+Children’s bodies and brains are developing all the time, and each new phase sets the foundation for new skills to be learned.
 No amount of teaching can make those developments happen before their time.

 1. Experiencing the birth of a sibling

-2. Moving into a new home or having other major family changes
+2. Moving into a new home or having major family changes

-3. Transitioning from a crib into a Big Kid bed
+3. Transitioning from a crib into a toddler bed

-4. No longer using a bottle at night
+4. No longer nursing or feeding from a bottle at bedtime

 5. Being weaned from breastfeeding